We are Wisconsin Watch. Here’s why you can trust us.

 Wisconsin Watch is a nonpartisan, nonprofit investigative news outlet.
 We increase the quality and quantity of investigative reporting in Wisconsin, while training current and future investigative journalists.
 Our work fosters an informed citizenry and strengthens democracy.

-We currently have reporters based in Madison, Milwaukee, and Oshkosh, and have other members of our robust editorial and business teams located across the state.
+We currently have reporters based in Madison and Milwaukee and have other members of our robust editorial and business teams located across the state.
+We collaborate and share our content with mainstream and niche media across Wisconsin and the nation.

 We are a 501(c)(3) charitable organization operated by a professional staff under the guidance of a nationally noted board of directors.
 Our legal name is Wisconsin Center for Investigative Journalism (WCIJ Inc.).